49-Day Pratyabhijna Retreat

 Have a question?
 Read the FAQ below and contact us for more information.

-The cost of the 49-Day Retreat includes a course fee and a fee for food and accommodation at Refugio Terraza de la Tierra, where participants stay for the last 39 days of the course.
+The cost of the 49-Day Retreat includes a course fee, a fee for transportation and other related costs, and a fee for food and accommodation at Refugio Terraza de la Tierra, where participants stay for the last 39 days of the course.

-For 2023, the total fees are $1,910 USD ($1,740 low-income price).
+For 2024, the total fees are $39,035 MXN ($35,785 low-income price).
 Please note that Hridaya takes no percentage of the fees paid to Refugio Terraza de la Tierra and that once paid, these fees are non-refundable.
 See our Payment and Refund Guidelines below for more information.

 If you would like food and accommodation at the Hridaya Yoga Center during the first 10 days of the retreat, you can book and pay for this separately.